Dyslexia in Adults

 The CogniFit brain training program for adults with dyslexia is a neuroscientific program specifically designed to improve mental sharpness.
 The training helps boost reading and writing skills, enhances concentration, memory, and learning ability.
 It is recommended for 13+ people.

 The CogniFit program has been developed by a team of international neuroscientists using the latest advances and discoveries in neuroscience.
-By associating those technologies with online entertaining games, the CogniFit program makes each training session both fun and effective.
+By joining technology and fun brain games, the CogniFit program makes each training session both fun and effective.

 CogniFit brain games are designed to strengthen the neural network involved in language processing.
 The program is an innovative and effective way to stimulate neuroplasticity in dyslexic adults.
 The system starts with an assessment of your cognitive health and then automatically selects an optimal brain training regimen that matches your unique cognitive needs.
 Based on your initial assessment results and your ongoing performance, the system automatically and continuously adjusts the tasks and level of difficulty to your specific cognitive needs using adaptive algorithms.